Operational Efficiency Consulting: Real-time tracking for smarter factories

 The MOE Formula: A Practical Breakdown

-To effectively enhance operator efficiency, you must first define it.
 Machine Operator Efficiency (MOE), also known as Overall Labor Effectiveness (OLE), focuses specifically on the human element at the machine.
-It complements OEE, which measures the machine's performance.
+It complements Overall Equipment Effectiveness (OEE), which measures machine performance.

-• Availability: How much of the scheduled time an operator is actively engaged with the machine, contributing to production.
+How much of the scheduled time an operator is actively engaged with the machine and contributing to production.

-• Performance: How fast the operator works compared to the ideal cycle time for a quality part.
+How fast the operator works compared to the ideal cycle time for producing a quality part.
 This measures speed and consistency.

-• Quality: The percentage of good, sellable parts produced by the operator without defects or rework.
+The percentage of good, sellable parts produced without defects or rework.

 Your overall MOE is a multiplication of these three percentages: